 Louis Buchetto opened My Art Place Gallery to display the works of only one artist - himself!
 He now also sells cards made by his 5-year-old daughter!
 The works sold here are colorful and vibrant, and definitely not the typical high-end gallery merchandise.
 You will find bright prints, and landscapes with witty sayings, and even custom-made magnets.
 Go through the 'Loving Home' series and you might find a couple of prints you like.
 Customers can also get murals and furniture hand-painted by Louis.
 You can now order these unusual pieces online.

-Art lovers must experience the authenticity of Flagstaff's Artist's Gallery.
-Owned and operated by local artisans and for more than a decade this shop has been delighting the cultural community for eight years from its scenic location on San Francisco Street.
+Flagstaff's Artist's Gallery is owned and operated by local artisans and for more than a decade this shop has been delighting the cultural community from its scenic location on San Francisco Street.
 The Gallery specializes in one-of-a-kind pieces including pottery, glass, photography, paintings, jewelry and much more.
-Quality and character are the heartbeats that keep this vibrant gallery alive; collectors enjoy the rare opportunity to meet the makers of these fine crafts in person.
-Expect the best from 43 very accomplished local artists who share their timeless treasures with the public
+Quality is the catchword that keeps this vibrant gallery alive; collectors enjoy the rare opportunity to meet the makers of these fine crafts in person.

 Jay McCormick and Carolyn Young's downtown art space may be tiny, but the proprietors pack a whole lot of local talent into this petite boutique.
 Internationally recognized local artists are the focus here.
 Two- and three-dimensional media including photography, paintings, sculptures and hand-made jewelry are on display.
 Some of Northern Arizona's premier artists and artisans have chosen to exhibit their works here, making it a real find for fine art collectors.

 The Flagstaff Field Center of the U.S. Geological Survey researches and provides information on all aspects of the area's natural resources.
 It also offers exhibits and displays on Arizona and Southwestern waterways, energy and natural resources, geologic structures and the use and preservation of federal lands.
-Space exploration is another function of the organization.
 Self-guided tours of the department's facilities and exhibits may be taken Monday through Friday.
 Group guided tours may also be arranged.
 Brochures are available to guide you through the displays and self-guided tours are free of charge.